Coaches

 Having introduced fencing to many people over the years, Paul is keen to encourage new entrants to the sport.

-Together with Emmanuel, Paul coaches the Adult and Junior beginners classes.
+Paul coaches the Adult and Junior beginners classes.
 Paul is a Level 1 British Fencing Coach.